 The Fund's activities are accounted for as a distinct operating unit within the Division.
-Accordingly, the financial statements of the Fund are intended to present only the transactions related to cash, cash equivalents and investments, and the related revenues and expenditures of only that portion of the funds of the State that are attributable to the transactions of the Fund.
+Accordingly, the financial statements of the Fund are intended to present only the transactions related to pooled cash, and the related revenues and expenditures of only that portion of the funds of the State that are attributable to the transactions of the Fund.